bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron van Wirdum: 00:02:11

-Which does seem to have a lot of relevance for Bitcoin because really he was just writing codes.
+Which does seem to have a lot of relevance for Bitcoin because really he was just writing code.
 You know, he was writing privacy code, but he was never, maybe you should give the context.
 Why do you think it's relevant for Bitcoin?